 For people with OCD, not performing these actions may cause significant distress.
 They often feel intense about having to execute these compulsions.
 The feeling of shame can worsen the problem, and the secrecy associated with OCD can cause late diagnosis and a delay in treatment.

 It can also lead to social disability, for instance, when adults become housebound, or children fail to attend school.
-This type of disorder comes from a combination of environmental and genetic factors.
+This types of anxiety disorders comes from a combination of environmental and genetic factors.
 Social factors, family history, and psychological factors may also increase the risk of having OCD.